Bipartite network projection: Backbones of bipartite projections

 Each weighting method yields a weighted unipartite or one-mode network, where the weights reflect the extent to which two nodes shared common neighbors in the original bipartite network.
 The values of these weights depend on the degrees of the two sets of nodes in the original bipartite network.
-For example, in a co-authorship network the number of observed co-authorship depends on (1) the number of papers each author wrote and (2) the number of authors on each paper.
+For example, in a co-authorship network the number of observed co-authors depends on (1) the number of papers each author wrote and (2) the number of authors on each paper.
 Backbone algorithms designed for bipartite projections (in contrast to other weighted network backbone algorithms such as the disparity filter) use this information from the original bipartite network to identify statistically significantly large (or small) weights in the projection.
 When only the edges with statistically significant weights are retained, these algorithms yield an unweighted and typically sparse "backbone" network that can be more informative to analyze and visualize.